ibm-cloud-docs/satellite/satcon-manage-gitops.md

 - To deploy a new version of your application to the same cluster group, update the files in the GitHub or GitLab repository defined in your configuration and commit the changes.
 - To change any properties of your source repository, you can edit the subscription and update the fields with new details.
 - To associate multiple repositories with the same configuration, add a new source repository, or add new Git ref details for the same source repository, you can create new subscriptions.
-Click **Create subscription** and fill in the details of your new subscription.
+Click **Create subscription** and complete the details for your new subscription.
 If you want to create a new subscription that only has a few details changed, you can use the **Duplicate** option to auto fill all the fields with properties of the existing subscription and modify the fields that you want to change.
 - To delete a subscription, use the **Remove** option.

 ### Updating your subscription from the console